 However, do take care not to overdo the use of notifications or reminders--psychologists have found that too many of them can add stress to an already stressful routine.

-Video calls and chats
+Video Calls and Chats

 Knowing how to create a mental health app that facilitates secure communication is crucial, as patient-doctor interaction is performed mainly through the app itself.